aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 Here, a transaction is a collection of individual [Transfers](https://docs.tigerbeetle.com/reference/transfer/).
 Similar to accounts, transfers can be linked together by having the same UUID value in `user_data_128`.
 All transactions' transfers will have `tb.AccountFlags.LINKED` in `flags` (except the last transfer) to achieve atomic behavior.
 I will also put the UUID as the `id` of the first transfer to enforce uniqueness and idempotency.

-I will not have a fixed number of transfers, I want to have my transfers arbitrary based on transaction kind: that means no clever ID generation schema, and I might choose when to store some transfers of 0 and when to skip to avoid noise.
+I will not have a fixed number of transfers; I want to have my transfers arbitrary based on transaction kind: that means no clever ID generation schema, and I might choose when to store some transfers of 0 and when to skip to avoid noise.
 Whenever I need to know the exact transfers and their IDs, I will use the [`lookup_transfers`](https://docs.tigerbeetle.com/reference/requests/lookup_transfers/) and find transfers by `user_data_128`.
-I will recognize the kind of transfer by the value of `code`.
+I will recognize the kind of transfer by the value of the `code`.
 That's an extra read operation, but I'm willing to pay it.
 Now, about some more interesting features.

 ### Usage limits

 We want to have daily/weekly/monthly limits for certain transaction types.
 These are easily implemented using pending transfers with [timeouts](https://docs.tigerbeetle.com/reference/transfer/#timeout): you can decrease the available weekly limit with a pending transfer that times out after 7x24x60x60 seconds.
 Or if you want calendar limits instead of rolling limits, you can calculate seconds until the end of the current week.
-TigerBeetle will do it’s best to void the transfer once the timeout expires, but it might do it a second or two later.
-But it is not a problem: existing payment systems are not precise as well and a drift even of several minutes is acceptable.
+TigerBeetle will do its best to void the transfer once the timeout expires, but it might do it a second or two later.
+But it is not a problem: existing payment systems are not precise as well, and a drift of even several minutes is acceptable.
 It gets a bit tricky when combined with two-phase transactions out of [two-phase transfers](https://docs.tigerbeetle.com/coding/two-phase-transfers/).
 You have to read all the transfers that were created within the transaction and post all except transfers used for limits.

 ### Reversals

 Some of the transactions might be reversed, and we must enforce idempotency to avoid reversing them twice.
-(I am ignoring partial reversals at this point).
+(I am ignoring partial reversals at this point.)
 One way is to generate a unique reversal ID outside TigerBeetle and use it.
 But that leaves the enforcement of “transaction can be reversed once” to the caller and contradicts our "without OLGP" goal.
 A better way is to create a dummy “reversed” transfer of 0 in the original transaction in the pending state (here with the code 42):

 ```python